 As of 2016, and now in 2018, nine other U.S. states offer unrestricted access to original birth certificates for adult adoptees.
 Seven of the nine states enacted unrestricted birth certificate access / “clean” reform (Alabama, Colorado, Hawaii, Maine, New Hampshire, Oregon and Rhode Island).
 The other two states, Alaska and Kansas, never sealed adult adoptee birth certificates.

-In Oregon, judicial precedent was set by upholding unrestricted birth certificates access / “clean” reform:
+In Oregon, judicial precedent was set by upholding unrestricted birth certificate access / “clean” reform:

 o Oregon citizens approved a ballot measure for unrestricted birth certificate access / “clean” reform (1998)